-More than 30 bone artifacts have been recovered at Blombos Cave.
+More than 30 bone artefacts have been recovered at Blombos Cave.
 Bone tools are taken as providing comprehensive evidence of systematic bone tool manufacture and use.

-The discovery of more than 65 shell beads in Blombos Cave 'has added a new dimension to modern human behavior debates'.
+The discovery of more than 65 shell beads in Blombos Cave ‘has added a new dimension to modern human behaviour debates’.

-Animal remains collected from Blombos Cave show that Middle Stone Age people practiced a 'subsistence strategy' that included a very broad range of animals, large and small (from eland to tortoises and dune mole rats).
+Animal remains collected from Blombos Cave show that Middle Stone Age people practised a ‘subsistence strategy’ that included a very broad range of animals, large and small (from eland to tortoises and dune mole rats).
 They also brought seal, dolphin and probably whale meat back to the cave.
 More than 1200 fish bones have been recovered from the Middle Stone Age debris.
-Blombos Cave shellfish remains provide early evidence of their popularity as sea-foods possibly going back 110 000 years.
+Blombos Cave shellfish remains to provide early evidence of their popularity as sea foods possibly going back 110 000 years.

 Excavations at Blombos Cave in 2008 revealed a ‘processing workshop’ where a liquefied ochre-rich mixture was produced and stored in in two Haliosis Midae shells 100 000 years ago.